Jorn Swart - piano / compositions

 SELECTION OF TRACKS

-Dutch pianist Jorn Swart, who lives in Brooklyn, New York, drew inspiration for this project from classical composers like Maurice Ravel, Bela Bartok and Paul Hindemith.
-He combines these influences with elements of jazz, creating an atypical sound that can be both lyrical and nostalgic, and abstract and unpredictable.
-His melancholic themes turn suddenly into unruly improvisations or sparkling romanticism.
+On Malnoia, Swart drew inspiration from classical composers such as Maurice Ravel, Bela Bartok and Paul Hindemith, and combined them with elements of jazz, creating an atypical sound that can be both lyrical and nostalgic, and abstract and unpredictable.
+His melancholic themes suddenly turn into unruly improvisations or sparkling romanticism.